pytest-dev/pytest-bdd/README.rst

         Then the text should be parsed with correct indentation

 Step is considered as multiline one, if the **next** line(s) after it's first line, is indented relatively to the first line.
-The step name is then simply extended by adding futher lines with newlines.
+The step name is then simply extended by adding further lines with newlines.
 In the example above, the Given step name will be:

 .. code-block:: python